Sustainability | Environment | Risk ManagementTCFD/TNFD

 2. Strategy

 In May 2024, TDK announced its long-term vision and new medium-term management plan, unveiling the long-term vision of "TDK Transformation.
 Accelerating transformation for a sustainable future."
 This vision demonstrates our commitment to accelerating technological advancement and societal transformation to contribute to a sustainable future.
-To achieve this long-term vision and enhance corporate value, we have identified the progression of solving social and environmental issues as key material issues.
+To achieve this long-term vision and enhance corporate value, we have identified the advancement of solving social and environmental issues as key material issues.

 Regarding climate change measures, we are promoting the effective use of energy and the expansion of renewable energy utilization at our production sites to achieve net-zero CO2 emissions by 2050.
 Under the TDK Environmental Vision 2035, which aims to improve the CO2 sales intensity from raw materials to product disposal by 50% from the baseline year of 2014, we have established activities and goals to manage our progress.